genevate/style_guides/business/culture.md

   - You are hired for your expertise and professionalism -- not for bragging rights, promotional capabilities, or a prized position of your boss/employeer.
   - Avoid actions that waste your time, the customer's time, or the company's money.
-  - Lead with questions, not answers -- Listen to and understand the *why- of something.
+  - Lead with questions, not answers -- Listen to and understand the *why* of something.
-  - Question *why- something is necessary -- Does the benefit outweigh the effort?
+  - Question *why* something is necessary -- Does the benefit outweigh the effort?
   - When performance is poor, clearly communicate why and provide the necessary support to turn the problem/weakness into a positive outcome.
   - Provide open and non-discriminatory communication for situations where conflict arises.
 Anyone can voice their